Code-Institute-Submissions/rock-paper-scissors-108/README.md

 I had the HTML tested in Validator and there.
 No errors were returned when passing through the official W3C for CSS.
 JSHint suggests that I change Javascript version, but I choose to stick to the one that have since it is functioning for this project.

-There are 3 unfixex bugs that must be left unattended.
+There are 2 bugs that must be left unattended.
 Two of them in HTML, line 22, column 5 until line 22, column 8, where there is a header: <h5> with no visible content, but that headline keeps the results up, and the second bug in html is in line 25, column 13 until line 25, column 35, where a header <h3> containing an id of the winner of five scores is proclaimed and that box would not been uphold on place without it.

 The test in Lighthouse that showed acceptable results.
 Since I only did one test that was acceptable, I just have those results: